johnkntran/kafka/README.md

-# Kafka: Python Example
+# Dramatiq: Python Example
-This shows a quick setup of how to produce and consume messages with Kafka using Python.
+This shows a quick setup of how to produce and consume messages with RabbitMQ using Python.

 ## Setup